 [long] metric: The routing metric for the default gateway on the interface.
 Routes with lower metrics are preferred over routes with higher metrics.

 [DHCPServerConfig] dhcpServerConfig: A DHCPServerConfig interface that specifies the DHCP server configuration on the wireless access point (which is disabled by default).
-The DHCP server can be disabled by setting this attribute with to a null value when calling
+The DHCP server can be disabled by setting this attribute to a null value when calling

 [DOMStringList] dnsServerList: A string list containing a maximum of three DNS servers.
 Each string should contain the dotted-quad IP address of a DNS server.